-Managing COVID-19 and adapting to significant changes can be a stressful experience for everyone and may evoke emotions that are unfamiliar or difficult.
+Managing COVID-19 and adapting to significant changes in the work environment can be a stressful experience for everyone and may evoke emotions that are unfamiliar or difficult to work through.
 Each employee will handle the transition back to the worksite differently.
 The University is committed to supporting your overall health and well-being during this stressful time.
-For assistance with any mental or emotional health issues, please remember that your institution's Employee Assistance Program (EAP) is available.
+For assistance with any mental or emotional health issues, please remember that your institution's Employee Assistance Program (EAP) is available to all employees.

 The EAP is an employer-sponsored benefit program that offers support and resources to address personal or work-related challenges and concerns.
-It is free for you and members of your household and is completely confidential.
+Best of all, it is free for you and members of your household and is completely confidential.